Clicky

 What a mistake!!

-Many farmers in high incidence areas are now leaving the industry because of the expense and lingering hardship associated with bovine TB.
+Many farmers in high incidence areas are now leaving the industry partly due to the expense and lingering hardship associated with bovine TB.

 In 2000, according to Customs & Excise, the annual UK dairy trade deficit was less than £0.5b.
 In the ten years since then the deficit has steadily increased so that in 2010 the deficit exceeded £1.2b.